I’ve been using canon powershot cameras with the CHDK script for a few years now, with great results.

 (NOTE: this is for an SD card that’s got the CHDK script working, with auto load on the card set up correctly.)

 START RECORDING: (SD card in LOCK position, camera should have auto-load CHDK setup already.
 This can be tricky, and, often I skip this by just updating the firmware manually every time I turn it on.
-It becomes set camera to play. turn on. menu. up once. set. right. set again for okay. wait 3 seconds, chdk splash screen should appear. then switch camera to record mode. now print is the alt button for working with the chdk script)
+It becomes set camera to play. turn on. menu. up once. set. right. set again for okay. wait 3 seconds, chdk splash screen should appear. then switch camera to record mode. now print is the where can you buy proscar cheap alt button for working with the chdk script)

 - plug camera into AC adapter.

 – Turn camera ON to Record mode (vs play mode. again, must have chdk set to auto load)

 – Press the ALT button (flashes blue when you turn the camera on)

 – Press the shutter release, and the intervelometer script will start recording